Sales surge at Lowe’s as the homebound take on more projects

 Lowe’s sales surged in the third quarter more people took on projects at home during the epidemic.

-Shares, however, slumped before the opening bell Wednesday on an outlook that some saw as pessimistic.
+Shares, however, slumped 6% Wednesday on an outlook that some saw as pessimistic.

 Revenue increased to $22.3 billion from $17.4 billion a year ago.
 That beat the $21.08 billion that analysts surveyed by Zacks Investment Research were calling for.